 - Understanding of brands, media relations and social media after more than 15 years’ working in media and PR

 - Organised and able to juggle multiple projects

 Want to work together?

 Ready to get started working together?
-Shoot me an email at admin(at)rebeccaandtheworld(dot)com or complete the contact form and let’s get the ball rolling!
+Shoot me an email at hello(at)rebeccaandtheworld(dot)com or complete the contact form and let’s get the ball rolling!

 Thank you for your interest in Rebecca and the World and I look forward to getting the conversation started.